sigmaister/copy_CollapsOS/doc/blockdev.md

     BLOCKDEV_COUNT .equ 1
     #include "blockdev.asm"
     ; List of devices
-    .dw	aciaGetC, aciaPutC
+    .dw	sdcGetB, sdcPutB
     [...]

-That tells `blockdev` that we're going to set up one device, that its GetC and PutC are the ones defined by `acia.asm`.
+That tells `blockdev` that we're going to set up one device, that its GetB and PutB are the ones defined by `sdc.asm`.

 If your block device is read-only or write-only, use dummy routines. `unsetZ` is a good choice since it will return with the `Z` flag unset, indicating an